HackusatePvP/hcr-core/README.md

 You have exclusive permission to modify use and redistribute the jar with restrictions.
 You are not allowed to re-sell this core whether it be modified or a fork.
 You are not allowed to claim any work that you did not do or create as your own.

 # Compile a JAR
+Locate and enter the directory `local` and run either `load.sh` or `load.bat` to compile dependencies into your local m2 repository.
+It is highly recommended reviewing any bat or sh file before executing the commands inside them.
-Run the command `mvn clean install` in the project directory.
-The jar will be outputted to the "target" directory.
+Once the operation is completed simply run `mvn clean install` in the projects main directory where the pom.xml file is located.
+You will find the jar file in the `target` directory.

 # Contact
 If you have any questions you can contact me on discord.
 I have friend requests disable, but my dms are opened you can join my [discord](https://discord.gg/damKnGaqjK) server to send me a message.